-No ten years after the invention of the Opera, Claudio Monteverdi composed a masterpiece which stands up in case of modernity to this day.
+Not ten years after the invention of the Opera, Claudio Monteverdi composed a masterpiece that stands out in the case of modernity of harmony, melody, and orchestration to this day.
 Monteverdi defined a standard for Opera that lasted for more than 160 years after that.
 The combination of Aria and Recitative that still is being used in Operas, is first seen in this masterpiece.

 4- The Year 1680s: Twelve Concerti Grossi, Op.6 by Arcangelo Corelli

-The Twelve Concerto Grosso’s by Corelli is one of the first and finest examples of the concerto and also instrumental music in history.
+The Twelve Concerto Grossi by Corelli is one of the first and finest examples of concerto and also instrumental music in history.
 Concerto Grosso later changed to Solo Concerto and Symphonies that has changed the course of music history in later years.

 5- The Year 1733: La Serva Padrona by Giovanni Battista Pergolesi

-This short Opera that has been played as an Intermezzo between large serious Operas in his own time actually was ahead of its time in terms of compositions.
-Although history books mark the year 1750 (death od J.S Bach) as the end of the Baroque era, technically this piece has all the composition qualities to be considered as a classical piece.
+This short Opera that has been played as an Intermezzo between large serious Operas actually was ahead of its time in terms of compositions compared to its contemporary pieces.
+Although history books mark the year 1750 (death of J.S Bach) as the end of the Baroque era, technically this piece has all the composition qualities to be considered as a classical piece.
 Therefore marking the year 1733 as the end of the Baroque era is more logical.

 6- The Year 1824: Symphony No.9 in D minor, Op.125 by Ludwig van Beethoven.